hoduc/contact-book/README.md

 # Future improvement ( provided times)

-- [x] [Partial] **- Text search** : Add a searchable by all indexable fields with weight so that user could quickly look up a certain contact.
+- [x] **- Text search** : Add a searchable by all indexable fields with weight so that user could quickly look up a certain contact.
 MongoDB natively supports full text search I belive.
 Was not able to make it work.

 - [ ] **- Sort list and pagination** : Add the ability to sort the list by certain criteria( predefined +/- custom ).
 How would one deal with millions data( background polling ? only pull viewable area data )